Loading...

 Q Do I need a separate visa for Sabah if I've already entered Peninsular Malaysia?

-Q Which nationalities get visa-on-arrival in Malaysia?
+Q Which nationalities need a visa for Malaysia?

 Q Why are Chinese tourists the top market for Sabah?